wallyhealth/policies/source/sections/04-risk_management_policy.md

 * Scheduled Basis - an overall risk assessment of Wally's information system infrastructure will be conducted annually.
 The assessment process should be completed in a timely fashion so that risk mitigation strategies can be determined and included in the corporate budgeting process.
 * Throughout a System's Development Life Cycle - from the time that a need for a new, untested information system configuration and/or application is identified through the time it is disposed of, ongoing assessments of the potential threats to a system and its vulnerabilities should be undertaken as a part of the maintenance of the system.
 * As Needed - the Security Officer (or other designated employee) may call for a full or partial risk assessment in response to changes in business strategies, information technology, information sensitivity, threats, legal liabilities, or other significant factors that affect Wally's platform.

+### 4.3.4 Risk Acceptance

+Once accepted, Residual Risks are considered as risks that the management of the organization knowingly takes.
+As such, they should be:
+* Documented in the Wally QMS;
+* Approved by the senior management or Wally's Security Officer;
+* Assessed on a weekly basis until they are eliminated.

 ## 4.4 Process Documentation